> June Tabor > Songs > Hanging on the Old Barbed Wire

 Our World War I Trilogy includes The Old Barbed Wire, a soldier’s view of life at the front; There’s a Long, Long Trail, a marching song composed in 1913 by Zo Elliott and Stoddard King; and Valley of the Shadow, written by Paul Clark for a play called Days of Pride, produced at Stantonbury Theatre in 1981.
 This last is based on Hawtin Mundy’s recollections of the Battle of Arras.

-I don’t know of an official recording by June Tabor of this song but I do have a copy of a Radio Bremen broadcast of her concert at the Kreissparkasse Syke on 11 September 1998.
+I don’t know of an official recording by June Tabor of Hanging on the Old Barbed Wire but I do have a copy of a Radio Bremen broadcast of her concert at the Kreissparkasse Syke on 11 September 1998.
 (Meditation from the same concert was included in 2005 on her Topic anthology Always.)

 Jon Boden learned If You Want to See the General at Forest School Camp, He sang it as the Remembrance Day (11 November 2010) entry of his project A Folk Song a Day.
 This track was also included in 2014 on the album Songs for the Voiceless.